Automated Evaluation can Distinguish the Good and Bad AI Responses to Patient Questions about Hospitalization: Discussion

 \section{Discussion}

-We systematically evaluated the correlations of system rankings induced by automated metrics versus human judgments across three distinct evaluation dimensions for the task of grounded QA using clinical notes.
-We collected human expert judgments for the free-text responses from $28$ AI systems across $100$ patient cases ($2800$ total), resulting in a total of $8400$ annotations across three evaluation dimensions, namely, \textit{answers-question}, \textit{uses-evidence}, and \textit{uses-knowledge}.
+We systematically evaluated the correlations of system rankings induced by automated \textit{Factuality} and \textit{Relevance} metrics versus human judgments across three distinct evaluation dimensions for the task of grounded QA using clinical notes.
+We collected human judgments for the free-text responses from $28$ AI systems across $100$ patient cases ($2800$ total), yielding $8400$ annotations per dimension ($25{,}000$ total) across three evaluation dimensions, namely, \textit{answers-question}, \textit{uses-evidence}, and \textit{uses-knowledge}.
 Using our systematic analyses, we presented the performance of the evaluated systems, identified the context- and input-dependent use of different automated metrics for the EHR QA task, established the usefulness of the employed automatic reconciliation method, and categorized the case-level performance across systems.

 We found that having a ground truth expert-curated answer to the test questions provides a strong signal for ranking the automated systems for the task of automatically responding to patient questions with free-text answers.
-Specifically, semantic measures (e.g., BERTScore) between system-generated and ground truth answers are a good substitute for manually ranking each system response for the \textit{answers-question} and \textit{uses-knowledge} dimensions, while the lexical measures (e.g., SARI) better explain the \textit{uses-evidence} dimension.
+Specifically, among \textit{Relevance} metrics, semantic similarity (e.g., BERTScore) computed against clinician-authored reference answers is a good substitute for manually ranking each system response for the \textit{answers-question} and \textit{uses-knowledge} dimensions, while the text-overlap metrics (e.g., SARI) against the input evidence better explain the \textit{uses-evidence} dimension.